 - 1/2 cup of liquid sweetener (optional)

-- Mix together the oats, seeds, culture and water.
-Allow to soak for 30 min or up to 12 hours.
-Mix the soaking granola at least three times during the first 2 hours of the ferment to keep it from forming large clumps at the bottom of the bowl.
+- Mix the oats, seeds, culture, and water in a large bowl.
+Allow the mixture to soak for at least 30 min and up to 12 hours.
+Stir the soaking granola at least twice during the first 2 hours of the fermentation to keep it from forming large clumps at the bottom of the bowl.

 - When you are ready to bake, mix in the remaining ingredients and stir thoroughly to combine.
-Feel free to skip the sweetener in this recipe and use fresh fruit instead.
+Feel free to skip the sweetener in this recipe (see notes).

-- Allow to cool before mixing in any dried fruit, cereal flakes, etc. See section above for more delicious options.
+- Allow to cool before mixing in any dried fruit, cereal flakes, etc. See the section above for more delicious flavor options.

-- Store in an air-tight container and eat within 1 month.
+- Store in an air-tight container and enjoy within 1 month.

 - Pre-fermenting this granola recipe is optional.
-If you’re short on time, mix in the liquid and allow it to sit for at least 30 minutes so that you can enjoy a crunchy with granola without much added sweetener.
+If you’re short on time, mix in the liquid and allow it to sit for at least 30 minutes so that you can enjoy crunchy granola without added sweetener.

 - Any fermented liquid will work for culturing granola.
-Dairy products, vegan dairy products or sourdough starter will all work well.
+Dairy products, vegan yogurt, or sourdough starter are all delicious options.

-- Liquid sweeteners for this recipe include honey, maple syrup, agave, etc. Personally, I don’t use any sweeteners, however, I always add either fresh fruit or dried fruit for some natural sweetness.
+- Liquid sweeteners for this recipe include honey, maple syrup, agave, etc. Personally, we don’t use any sweeteners, however, we always serve fresh fruit or dried fruit with our breakfast for some natural sweetness.
 Granola without any sweetener is a bit strange at first, but we’ve learned to love it!

-Keywords: healthy, sugar free, prefermented, soaked, snack, vegan, dairy free, egg free, fall, winter
+Keywords: healthy, sugar free, prefermented, soaked, snack, vegan, dairy free, egg free, fall, winter, vegetarian